googleapis/google-cloud-ruby/google-cloud-trace/INSTRUMENTATION.md

 # Stackdriver Trace Instrumentation

-Then google-cloud-trace gem provides a Rack Middleware class that integrates with Rack-based application frameworks, such as Rails and Sinatra.
+The `google-cloud-trace` gem provides a Rack Middleware class that integrates with Rack-based application frameworks, such as Rails and Sinatra.
 When installed, the middleware collects performance traces of requests and, subject to sampling constraints, submits them to the Stackdriver Trace service.

-Additionally, the google-cloud-trace gem provides a Railtie class that automatically enables the Rack Middleware in Rails applications when used.
+Additionally, the `google-cloud-trace` gem provides a Railtie class that automatically enables the Rack Middleware in Rails applications when used.

 ## Configuration